f12tecnologia/Atendechat-8/replit.md

 - **Environment**: Backend runs on port 8080, Frontend on port 5000.
 Redis on 6379.
 - **Security**: JWT for authentication.
 SSL enabled for external PostgreSQL connections.

+## Recent Changes
+- **Dec 18, 2025**: Fixed frontend build issue - updated MUI x-date-pickers imports in Dashboard components (ChartsDate.js, ChartsUser.js) to use `AdapterDateFnsBase` instead of the deprecated `AdapterDateFns` path for compatibility with @mui/x-date-pickers v6 and date-fns v2.

 ## External Dependencies
 - **Database**: PostgreSQL (Neon-hosted)
 - **Queue/Cache**: Redis